confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 correctly partition your data for joins.

 The primary key of the resulting table is determined by the following rules, in order of priority:
- 1. if the query has a  `GROUP BY`:
+ 1. if the query has a  `GROUP BY`, then the resulting number of primary key columns will match the number of grouping expressions.
+For each grouping expression:
-    1. if the `GROUP BY` is on a single source column reference, the primary key will match the name, type and contents of the source column.
+    1. if the grouping expression is a single source column reference, the corresponding primary key column will match the name, type and contents of the source column.
-    1. if the `GROUP BY` is any other single expression, the primary key will have a system generated name, unless you provide an alias in the projection, and will match the type and contents of the result of the expression.
+    1. if the grouping expression is a reference to a field within a `STRUCT`-type column, then the corresponding primary key column will match the name, type, and contents of the `STRUCT` field.
-    1. otherwise, the primary key will have a system generated name, and will be of type `STRING` and contain the grouping expression concatenated together.
+    1. if the `GROUP BY` is any other expression, the primary key will have a system generated name, unless you provide an alias in the projection, and will match the type and contents of the result of the expression.
  1. if the query has a join see [Join Synthetic Key Columns](../joins/synthetic-keys) for more info.
  1. otherwise, the primary key will match the name, unless you provide an alias in the projection, and type of the source table's primary key.